A Frank Lloyd Wright designed home in Quasqueton, Iowa.

 VISITING THE WALTER HOUSE

-Cedar Rock is open to the public May to October, Wednesday through Sunday.
-Tours of the home depart hourly beginning at 10:00 a.m. and conclude at 3:00 p.m.
+Cedar Rock is open to the public May to October, Thursday through Sunday.
+Tours of the home are available on those days by reservation or walk-in.
 Suggested donation to tour the home is $5.00 per person.
 Tour donations may be made online.
 For more information and to reserve your tour of the Walter Estate, please phone 319-934-3572 or email: email@example.com